-To enable the first method, the content search word is specified using the Win2PDF Admin Utility using the "Content Based Naming Search Word" field of the "File Name" tab:
+To enable the first method, the content search word is specified using the Win2PDF Desktop Application using the "Define Auto-Name Search Field" item in the "Auto-Name" menu:

-The %PDFAutoNameContentSearch% and %PDFAutoNameContentPosition% variables can be combined with any of the other user defined variables to add a date and/or time stamp.
+You can also use %PDFAutoNameContentSearch%, %PDFAutoNameContentSearch2% or %PDFAutoNameContentSearch3% in the "User Defined" configuration, and they can be combined with any of the other user defined variables to add a date and/or time stamp.

 As an example, consider a document that contains the following text:

 DATE 09 - 05 - 19 SOME COUNTY SHERIFF'S DEPARTMENT

 Anytown, MN 55555

 Affidavit Of Return

 If we want to name the PDF based on the "Paper #:" field in the PDF, we would use the Win2PDF Desktop Application to define the "Search Field 1" to "Paper #:".
 After that, we would open the "Configure Auto-name" window in the Win2PDF Desktop Application, check the "Include Search Field" option, and set it to "Search Field 1".
 When the document is printed to the Win2PDF printer, the content based naming feature automatically names the PDF "194094.pdf" based on the contents of the document.

 If you print a document that does not contain the search word when the content based naming is enabled, the PDF file is named with "%PDFAutoNameContentSearch%" in the file name.